 This is the step most guides leave out.
 LinkedIn gives you a CSV.
 Your phone, email client and address book apps expect VCF.
 You need to bridge the gap.

-The conversion maps CSV columns to vCard fields.
-First Name maps to N:firstname, Company maps to ORG:, Email maps to EMAIL: and so on.
-A good converter handles this mapping automatically and produces a valid VCF file you can import directly.
+The conversion maps each CSV column to its matching vCard field, First Name to the N name property, Company to ORG, Email to EMAIL.
+A good converter handles the mapping automatically and produces a valid VCF file you can import directly.

 The simplest option is a dedicated VCF converter that accepts CSV input.
 Univik VCF Converter handles this on Windows.
 Load the Connections.csv file, confirm the field mapping (the tool shows you which CSV column maps to which vCard property), then export to VCF format.